nextcloud/documentation/admin_manual/installation/installation_source.rst

   consult the Apache documentation or your distributions documentation.

-* In order for the maximum upload size to be configurable, the :file:`.htaccess` file in the ownCloud folder needs to be made writable by the server (this should already be done, see section `Set the Directory Permissions`_).
+* In order for the maximum upload size to be configurable, the :file:`.htaccess` in the ownCloud folder needs to be made writable by the server (this should already be done, see section `Set the Directory Permissions`_).

 * You should make sure that any built-in WebDAV module of your web server is disabled